 Swiggy: A Comprehensive Overview

-Founded in 2014 by Sriharsha Majety, Nandan Reddy, and Rahul Jaimini, Swiggy is headquartered in Bengaluru and operates in over 580 cities across India.
-It started as a food delivery platform, connecting customers with local restaurants for seamless ordering and delivery.
-Over the years, Swiggy has expanded into multiple verticals:
+In 2014, Sriharsha has Magti, Nandan Reddy and Rahul Jaimini, Swiggi, headquarters in Bengaluru and operates in more than 580 cities throughout India.
+It began as a food distribution platform and connected customers to the local restaurant for uninterrupted orders and delivery.
+Over the years, Swiggy has expanded to many verticals:

-• Food Delivery: Swiggy partners with over 270,000 restaurants, offering a wide range of cuisines, from North Indian to Thai, with delivery times averaging 30 minutes.
-Its Bolt service, launched in 2024, delivers quick-to-prepare items like burgers and coffee within 10 minutes in select cities such as Bengaluru, Chennai, Hyderabad, Delhi, Mumbai, and Pune.
+FOOD DELIVERY: SWIGY collaborates with over 270,000 restaurants, from North Indian to Thai, offers a variety of dishes from North Indian to Thai, with an average of 30 minutes.
+Launched in 2024, the bolt Seva quickly distributes to do --- old objects such as burgers and coffee within 10 minutes of selected cities such as Bangalore, Chennai, Hyderabad, Delhi, Mumbai and Pune.

-• Swiggy Instamart: A quick-commerce service delivering groceries and household essentials in 10-30 minutes, operating through a network of dark stores.
-Instamart is available in 10 major cities, including Gurugram, Kolkata, and Delhi, and recently introduced 10-minute smartphone delivery for brands like Samsung and OnePlus.
+SWIGY INSTAMART: A quick trade service that provides grocery store and domestic requirements of 10-30 minutes works through a network of dark stores.
+Instamart is available in 10 major cities,including Gurugram, Kolkata and Delhi, recently introducing a 10 -minute smartphone delivery for brands such as Samsung and OnePlus.

-• Swiggy Scenes: Launched in 2025, this service allows users to book events and tickets (excluding movies) through the Swiggy app.
+The Swiggy Scene: This service was launched in 2025, and allows users to order events and tickets (except movies) through the SWIGGY app.

-Swiggy’s business model relies on charging restaurants a commission of 15-25% per order, platform fees (recently raised to ₹10 per order), and occasional delivery charges for low-value orders or during peak hours.
-Its subscription plan, Swiggy One, offers unlimited free deliveries and discounts across its services, saving users over ₹900 crore in 2023.
+SWIGGY's business model depends on the charging restaurant, which is a commission of 15-25% per order, platform fees (recently in 10 per order), and sometimes for low -value orders or sometimes during high hours.
+The membership plan, SWIGGY ONE, in 2023 provides unlimited free delivery and discounts in its services, saving users over 900 Crore in 2023.

 Competitors in the Delivery Space